bradsimpson213/Mello/README.md

 - Zen music played in background while logged in (COMPLETED!)
 - Sharing Boards (Teams)
 - Checklists and Due Dates
-- Hotkeys (Think this is part of React Beautiful DND)

 ## TECHNOLOGY USED